d0np3p3/hacking-lidl-silvercrest-gateway/2-Softwares/22-Update the Root Filesystem/README.md

 ### 4. Customize `/tuya/etc`

 #### 4.1 Disable Logging (optional)
-By default syslogd and klogd daemons will be started on reboot by S05syslog.
+By default `syslogd` and `klogd` daemons will be started on reboot by `S05syslog`.
 If you want to disable those daemons:
 ```sh
 touch /tuya/etc/nosyslog
 ```